 The fact that they’re also round and can roll a little way from her is also a good thing as we’re trying to encourage Munchkin to move.
 At present, she’ll just happily play with whatever she can reach or make big eyes and pout until her father gets the toy she accidentally just launched.

 These are what I came up with.
 They use the plastic insert from a Kinder Surprise filled with various noisy items.
 For these I used whatever was handy in my kitchen cupboard.
 Popcorn kernels, quinoa, rock salt and sunflower seeds were put in the shakers and they were closed and taped up.
 Each has a very distinct sound in comparison to the others.

 I then added some decorative embroidery with contrasting cotton.
 Stitching in and out of the holes between the crochet stitches.
 This has two benefits, it makes the cotton wadding surrounding the Kinder insert pretty much impossible to pry out by tiny fingers and it looks pretty!

-I used some of my remaining cotton wadding from my quilt rather than normal cushion stuffing also because it’s nice and firm, making it hard for little fingers to get out and it makes crocheting the Kinder insert into the ball much easier as you’re less likely to get your hook caught up in tons of little fibres.
+I used some of my remaining cotton wadding from a quilt I made recently, rather than normal cushion stuffing, because it’s nice and firm, making it hard for little fingers to get out and it makes crocheting the Kinder insert into the ball much easier as you’re less likely to get your hook caught up in tons of little fibres.